Magicial-Studio/.github/README.md

 ## Where are the people from?

 Most of us are from China.
-So you can see that some commit comments is Chinese.
-But we will change that (XD) very soon.
+So you can see that some commit comments is Chinese. ~~But we will change that very soon.~~

+Come and see our [Public Projects](github.com/Magicial-Studio)